sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 We migrated the data before the constraints to reduce the time required to copy data into the tables.
 In addition, if foreign keys were present on the target tables, data migration would fail.
 So, in this task, we will add constraints, foreign keys, and indexes to the target tables.

-1. Then, layer on constraints (not foreign keys):
+1. First, layer on constraints (not foreign keys):

     ```cmd
     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < schema\tables\CONSTRAINTS_NW-psql.sql